The main types of community organisations are:

 Members of an Indigenous corporation may elect to have limited liability.

-Indigenous corporations are regulated by a specialist regulator, the Office of the The officer in charge of the administrative section of a court, which is known as the registry.
-See also prothonotary. of Indigenous Corporations (ORIC), not ASIC.
+Indigenous corporations are regulated by a specialist regulator, the Office of the Registrar of Indigenous Corporations (ORIC), not ASIC.
 ORIC has additional regulatory powers to those of ASIC (e.g. the power to call meetings of members and to appoint special administrators).

 Organisations that are incorporated as Indigenous corporations must have the words ‘Aboriginal corporation’, ‘Torres Strait Islander corporation’, ‘Aboriginal and Torres Strait Islander corporation’, ‘Torres Strait Islander and Aboriginal corporation’ or ‘Indigenous corporation’ in their name.